simonwongwong/TorontoBicycleCrimes/index.md

 Note: the data presented only reflects **reported** crimes, which may not reflect actual bicycle-related crime in the city

 ## Heat Maps
 Think your bike is safe?
-Check the heat map to see where bike thefts are reported
+Check the heat map to see where bike thefts are reported.

+Unsurprisingly, the one place where there are no reported bicycle related crimes is the Bridle Path.
 <div class="tab">
   <button class="tablinks" onclick="generate_heatmap('crime')">All crimes</button>
   <button class="tablinks" onclick="generate_heatmap('theft')">Thefts</button>